 Garage Door Painting in 6 Steps

-Whether you’re grabbing your lawn care tools, firing up the BBQ or turning it into a DIY woodworking shop, garage doors in the summer, in particular, endure some wear and tear.
+Whether you’re grabbing your lawn care tools, firing up the BBQ, or turning it into a DIY woodworking shop, garage doors endure some wear and tear.
 So, while you’re out there, there’s no better time to check off garage door painting from your home maintenance list!

-Read on to learn how to paint a garage door and how CertaPro Painters® is ready to knock out the task for you.
+Read on to learn how to paint a garage door in 6 steps, and how CertaPro Painters® is ready to knock out the task for you.

 What Kind of Paint Should You Use on Garage Doors?

 Choosing the correct paint for garage door painting is, by far, the most common mistake people make when they paint a garage door.
 The kind of paint you should use depends on the material your garage door is made out of.
-To determine what material your garage door is made from, locate one of the stickers on the inside of your door.
+Locate one of the stickers on the inside of your door to determine what material your garage door is made from.

 Below we’ll discuss the 3 main types of garage door materials.

 For this common type of garage door, the best paint to use is a latex exterior.
 Oil-based paints are not recommended for this material type, as the vinyl material won’t allow the paint to adhere to its surface.

 Wood Garage Doors